Written By:

 - Promote campus events and activities to a broad audience by creating event pages and sharing them on the platform

-Twitter's general audience is diverse, but tends to skew toward a younger demographic.
-To cater to this audience, institutions should create content that is short and informative.
+X's general audience is diverse but tends to skew toward a younger demographic, with 57.9% of users aged 18–34.
+To cater to this audience, institutions should create content that is short and informative, such as student-organization or event announcements.

-Here are some goals that will boost engagement on your Twitter page:
+Here are some goals that will help you boost engagement on your X page:

-- Increase visibility and reach by using hashtags and retweets to engage with a wider audience
+- Increase visibility and reach by using hashtags and reposts to engage with a wider audience

 - Share real-time updates and news about campus events and activities to keep followers informed